bingeli1212/nitrile-preview/doc/DOC-html-flex.md

   box "1\\2\\3" (3,0) [h:5] [h:5]
   ```

-[ The `align-items` and `align-self` properties. ]
+[ The `align-items` and `align-self` properties. ] These
-Flex items can be aligned in the cross axis of the current line of the flex
-container, similar to `justify-content` but in the perpendicular direction.
+properties are designed to determine how flex items are aligned
+along the cross axis.

+In particular, the `align-items` property is to be set to a flex container
-The `align-items` sets the default alignment for all of the flex container’s items,
+to set the default alignment for all flex items,
 including anonymous flex items.
-The `align-self` allows this default alignment
+The `align-self` property is to be
-to be overridden for individual flex items.
-(For anonymous flex items,
-`align-self` always matches the value of `align-items` on their associated flex
-container.)

-If either of the flex item’s `cross-axis` margins is set to `auto`, the
+set on individual flex items which allows for a specific flex item's
+cross axis alignment to be overridden.
+However, for `align-self` to take effect, ensure that the cross-axis margin of that
+item in that direction is not set to ``auto``.
-`align-self` property has no effect.
+Otherwise, the `align-self` property will have no effect.

-+ `auto`
+Following are the possible values for these two properties.

+- ``auto``

   Defers cross-axis alignment control to the value of `align-items` on the
   parent box.
 (This is the initial value of `align-self`.)

-+ `flex-start`
+- ``flex-start``

   The cross-start margin edge of the flex item is placed flush with the
   cross-start edge of the line.

-+ `flex-end`
+- ``flex-end``

   The cross-end margin edge of the flex item is placed flush with the cross-end
   edge of the line.

-+ `center`
+- ``center``

   The flex item’s margin box is centered in the cross axis within the line.
 (If
   the cross size of the flex line is less than that of the flex item, it will
   overflow equally in both directions.)

-+ `baseline`
+- ``baseline``

   The flex item participates in baseline alignment: all participating flex items
   on the line are aligned such that their baselines align, and the item with the